nilsmehlhorn/blog/posts/ngrx-unserializable-data/index.md

 ## Outsourcing Non-Serializable Data

 Some types don't really have a direct replacement which would be serializable.
 In that case we need workarounds in order to keep them out of the store.
-This part is usually a bit more tricky as solutions are specific to each use-case, but there's always a solution.
+This part is usually a bit more tricky as solutions are specific to each use-case, but there's always at least one solution.

 ### Function

 We already outsourced some functions while replacing classes with regular objects.
 You can apply the same approach for any other functions you've got floating around and invoke them where necessary.
 That might be from inside a component, service, selector, effect or similar.
-The function should be place according to it's logic.
+The function should be placed according to it's logic.
 So, something like `getDescription()` from before could belong next to the model, other operations might be better served as a service method.

 ### Observable